 A smart individual hacker has many opportunities to gain access to your files by guessing – or plotting.
 Often a fake website or phishing email that offers some gift or benefit for logging on is a veiled attempt to steal your password.
 Other times a phishing email will be disguised as a message from a legitimate bank or business that needs to contact you (if you’d just log on through their link).
 That’s how Russian hackers allegedly got access to thousands of Democratic National Campaign emails in 2015, launching the international scandal over interference in the presidential campaign.

 So, if your password is a string of consecutive numbers or “password,” it’s time to change that.
-Because hackers have developed all sorts of new and devious ways to hijack your most personal information.
+Because hackers have developed all sorts of new and devious ways to hijack your most personal information with online scams.

 Experts warn that weak passwords or simplistic password combinations can have devastating consequences for businesses, like data breaches.
 Even Equifax, the major credit reporting company, had its files hacked, resulting in millions of stolen social security numbers and other personal data.